1994–95 Bundesliga

 The 1994–95 Bundesliga was the 32nd season of the Bundesliga, Germany's premier football league.
 It began on 19 August 1994 and ended on 17 June 1995.
 FC Bayern Munich were the defending champions.

+This was the final season in which two points were awarded for a win; going forward this changed to three points.

-Competition modus
+Competition format

 Every team played two games against each other team, one at home and one away.
 Teams received two points for a win and one point for a draw.
 If two or more teams were tied on points, places were determined by goal difference and, if still tied, by goals scored.
 The team with the most points were crowned champions while the three teams with the fewest points were relegated to 2.
 Bundesliga.